fujitsu/xbyak_aarch64/README.md

 You can execute programs using xbyak_aarch64 on systems running on Arm(R)v8-A architecure CPUs.
 Even if you can't access such systems, you can try Xbyak_aarch64 on QEMU (generic and open source machine emulator and virtualizer).

-We have checked programs built with xbyak_aarch64 can be executed with qemu version 3.1.0 on Linux runnign on x86_64 CPUs.
+We have checked programs built with xbyak_aarch64 can be executed with qemu version 3.1.0 on Linux running on x86_64 CPUs.
 The following dpkgs are required.

 * binutils-aarch64-linux-gnu